1-3 working days delivery for in stock items (unless stated otherwise on the product page); may be longer for rural postcodes.

 Buying a refurbished unit from us should ensure piece of mind knowing that it has been checked over and given an internal / external 'MOT' so to speak.
 We also have a number of spare bits and pieces from units which are simply not worth (or cannot be) repairing so feel free to ask if you are looking for anything specific.

 Please note, when we say we 'serviced' that does not mean we simply spray endless amounts of switch cleaner around (or WD40 which we have actually come across).
-It means main caps are usually replaced in the PSU, regulators checked, voltages checked, full clean inside and out, switches/pots/sliders are taken apart, cleaned and re-greased (or replaced), often grubby screws are replaced with new ones, sometimes cases are re-sprayed and the units are soak tested for a long time to ensure everything is working as it should for a vintage piece of equipment.
+It means main caps are always replaced in the PSU, regulators checked, voltages checked, full clean inside and out, switches/pots/sliders are usually taken apart, cleaned and re-greased (or replaced), often grubby screws are replaced with new ones, sometimes cases are re-sprayed and the units are soak tested for a long time to ensure everything is working as it should for a vintage piece of equipment.